10, 9, 8, 7, 6… This cool Cub Scout activity has all the elements for a fun den meeting or pack meeting: kids, rockets and explosions!

 - Fold the fins so that they form a circle and tape them together.
 Slide the fins onto the bottom of the canister (open end).

 If you are “spatially challenged” like I can be, practice folding the fins and wrapping the body around the canister.
-Once you get the hang of it, it's easy, but you'll need to know how to do it so that you can show the boys.
+Once you get the hang of it, it's easy, but you'll need to know how to do it so that you can show the Scouts.

 This site has illustrated instructions.
 There are also directions on how to make and use a launch pad.
 We opted to use our driveway for the launch site!